 Taking certain medications.

 Certain drugs, both over-the-counter and prescription, increase the chance that your gums will bleed.
 Consult your family doctor or Dr. Marra at Huntersville Family & Cosmetic Dentistry if you think your medication is causing a side effect.
-Remember to notify your dental hygienist of any changes in medication before a dental cleaning or procedure.
+Remember to notify your dental hygienist of any changes in medication before a having your teeth professionally cleaned.

-Bleeding gums can be a sign of gingivitis, the first stage of gum disease.
-Commons signs of gingivitis include red, swollen gum and tender gums that often bleed when brushing or gums that recede or pull away from your teeth.
+Bleeding gums can be a sign of gingivitis, the first stage of the periodontal disease known as gum disease.
+Commons signs of gingivitis include red swollen gums at the gumline and tender gums that often bleed when brushing or gums that recede or pull away from your teeth.

 Hormonal changes during pregnancy can cause gingivitis.
-Fluctuating hormones change how an expectant mother’s body responds to bacteria in the mouth, leading to swollen gums that bleed easily when brushing.
+Fluctuating hormones change how an expectant mother’s body responds to bacteria in the mouth, leading to swollen gums that bleed easily when brushing or flossing.
 After delivery, the symptoms should dissipate.
 A dental cleaning and consistent brushing and flossing should prevent the problem from getting worse.